 - Common Application

 - Recommendations - A school counselor recommendation is required for admission.
-For schools without a counselor, a recommendation may be sent from the principal or headmaster of the school.
+For schools without a counselor, a recommendation may be sent from the principal or head of school.

-- Application Fee - The $60 (US) application fee can either be paid by credit card through the Common Application, issued on a United States bank account, or wire transferred.
-Please contact the Office of Undergraduate Admission directly if you intend to wire the payment.
+- Application Fee - The $60 (US) application fee must be paid by credit card through the Common Application website.

 Early Action Notification Date - January 1

 All international students (first year, transfer, exchange and graduate) are required to attend the international student orientation.
 This program provides time for personal advising and course registration, time to complete governmental and University paperwork and an overview of the academic and campus environment, as well as an opportunity to meet other international students.

 Any application materials can be mailed to the following address: